MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. In the **Authoring** section, click **Definitions**.
 Take a moment to browse through the list of built-in policy definitions that are available for you to use.
 List all built-in policies that involve the use of tags by selecting the **Tags** entry (and de-selecting all other entries) in the **Category** drop-down list.

-1. Click the entry representing the **Require a tag and its value on resources** built-in policy and review its definition.
+1. Search and then click on the entry representing the **Require a tag and its value on resources** built-in policy and review its definition.

 1. On the **Require a tag and its value on resources** built-in policy definition blade, click **Assign**.